 6 Cycles: Heavy Duty, Normal Eco, Perm Press, Delicates, Handwash, Spin Only

-Load Size: Small, Medium, Large, Auto Fill
+4 Load Sizes: Small, Large, Auto Fill, Auto Fill + Extra Rinse

 Look & Feel: The LG model is more contemporary with a modern electronic control panel, but Speed Queen has a commercially-inspired style of its own.
-LG definitely wins in terms of capacity with almost 40% more cubic footage than the Speed Queen TR5, in part thanks to its low-profile impeller.
+LG definitely wins in terms of capacity with more cubic footage than the Speed Queen TR5, in part thanks to its low-profile impeller.

 We hope you've enjoyed our comparison of two of the best top loading washers from LG and Speed Queen.
 If you like to keep it simple and stick to traditional washers that work, you'll love Speed Queen.
 If you want to try a new larger-capacity washer with more bells and whistles that will save you water, check out the LG model!
 Of course, there are plenty of options in between.
 Impeller washers start at around $700 and come with different feature configurations and options.
 Agitator washers can be found more cheaply, but Speed Queen is definitely top of the line for agitator models.

 Please leave a comment below.
 We'd love to hear from you!